 There is an old argument about rights that has enjoyed resurgent popularity in these days of “spreading the wealth around.”
-It says while human beings undoubtedly have rights, they also have responsibilities.
+It says that while human beings undoubtedly have rights, they also have responsibilities.
 In fact, for every right there is a corresponding responsibility that is its complement.
 One should not be surprised that this line of reasoning appeals to statists of all varieties, because they see in it a way to undercut rights and dress up their schemes of plunder and domination as “responsibilities.”
-It does not take the clear-thinking mind long to see through these sophisms.

 What are the characteristics of a right?
 A right is an absolute and exclusive claim to something.
 “Absolute” because you cannot partially have a right to something.
 You either have a right to it wholly or not at all.
 “Exclusive” because that which you have a right to no one else can claim a right to.